 A great Sunday afternoon activity is to bet on the ponies at the Royal Bangkok Sports Club.
-The track is beautiful with the cityscape in the background and the crowd energy is better than any other track we’ve been to, including Breeder’s Cups at both Santa Anita and Churchill Downs!
+The track is beautiful with the cityscape in the background.
+The crowd energy is better than any other track we’ve been to, including Breeder’s Cups at both Santa Anita and Churchill Downs!

 Races are generally held every other Sunday (occasionally they are held on Saturdays).
-They start at 12:30 and have 10 races.
-You can check the schedule at the Royal Bangkok Sports Club website.
+They start at 12:30 PM and have 10 races.

 Our choice for watching the races is the public grand stand which has great views of the finish line.
 There are drink and food stalls on each level.
 The entry fee is 100 baht per person.
 The new stand at the end of the track is only 50 baht, but does not offer great views of the finish line.
 The dress code states no shorts or sandals.